 He scooped her up.
 Hugged her tight.
 Gave her a hard smooch on the cheek, then the forehead.

-And then, before either of them had a chance to be awkward about it, Alyssa turned around, pressed her back into him, held up her phone, and took a picture, because something inside told her she’d want that later.
+And then, before either of them had a chance to be awkward about it, Alyssa turned around, pressed her back into him, held up her phone, and took a picture, because something inside told her she’d want that shot later.
 A snapshot of the first seconds.
 The first real hello.
 The first kiss — sort of — right there in the airport, two people who'd secretly, quickly, completely fallen for each other over FaceTime, about to walk into the most absurd first date imaginable.

 A crypto conference.
 In Miami.
 In onesies.